Lesson 6 of 7 - learn to parent (nurture) effectively

 • typical kids' normal developmental needs, and...

-• this introduction to the lethal [wounds + unawareness] cycle
+• this overview of the lethal [wounds + unawareness] cycle

 Perspective

-Premise - the main purpose of any family - like yours - is to fill key short and long-term needs of its members - i.e. to nurture.
-Every child is influenced by living and dead grandparents - genetically, psycho-logically, logistically, and financially.
-The nurturing role grandparents play has been significantly changed by our cultural shift from close rural-community life to geographically-scattered, urban extended families.
+Premise - the main purpose of any family (like yours) is to fill key short and long-term needs of its members - i.e. to nurture.
+Every child is influenced by living and dead grandparents - genetically, psychologically, logistically, and financially.
+The nurturing role grandparents play has been significantly changed by our cultural shift from close rural-community life to geographically-scattered, urban extended (multigenerational) families.

-• the adult's wholistic health and awareness (poor to very good)
+• the adults' wholistic health, knowledge, and awareness (poor to very good)

 • how well grandparents can form healthy psychological bonds (poor > good)